DUPR is here!

 Pickleball Australia has also adopted DUPR as its official rating system, so aligning with them will help ensure our club can easily integrate with PAA-sanctioned events.

-Why are we changing our grading system?
+Why have we changed our grading system?

 DUPR offers a more consistent and objective grading approach.
 Instead of judging performance in a single session, it tracks play over time to determine a skill rating.